needle-mirror/com.unity.cloud.identity/Documentation~/use-case-integrating-authentication-in-your-scene.md

 [!code-cs [LoginManager](../Samples/Documentation/Manual/IntegrateAuthentication.cs#LoginManager)]

-### Leverage the access token to communicate with other Unity Cloud services
+### Leverage the authorization headers to communicate with other Unity Cloud services

 After you set up your login flow, communication with other Unity Cloud services is possible.
-All Unity Cloud services expect an instance of `IAccessTokenProvider`, which the `PlatformServices` provides.
+All Unity Cloud services expect an instance of `IServiceAuthorizer` to apply authorization information to HTTP requests, which the `PlatformServices` provides.

 For an example of a service that expects an `IAccessTokenProvider`, refer to the [Get user information guide](use-case-getting-user-information.md).